ceari/edacc_web/specification.rst

 Solver
   Programs that runs on instances and provides solutions.
 Specifically: SAT solvers.
 Solver Configuration
-  A solver and a set of specified parameters and values that the solver should use.
+  A solver and a set of specified parameters and their values that the solver should use.
 Result
   The output or result of a solver that was run on a benchmark.
 Experiment
-  An experiment consists of a set of solvers configurations, a set of instances, and a specified number of attempts for each solver on each instance.
+  An experiment consists of a set of solvers configurations, a set of instances, and a specified number of attempts for each solver on each instance ("runs").
   A competition will typically consist of several experiments based on categories such as Random, Application, ...